This article was first published on September 23, 2021 and updated on November 2, 2022.

-Favourite brands: Louis Vuitton, ERL, and her long time love Missoni
+Favorite brands: Louis Vuitton, ERL, and her long-time love: Missoni

-Alicia Robinson’s AGR is the perfect antidote to a second successive summer without Notting Hill Carnival — London’s world-famous (and usually) annual celebration of Caribbean heritage, music and culture.
+This year marked the return of Notting Hill Carnival — London’s world-famous (and usually) annual celebration of Caribbean heritage, music, and culture — after a covid-induced hiatus and one person who was bound to be excited is Alicia Robinson, the founder of AGR.
 The knitwear brand was born out of an impromptu shoot that Robinson organized after two of her friends asked her to design outfits for them to wear to Carnival in 2018.
 “The shoot was super organic, it was just my friends going to Carnival and two of them wanted outfits made, then next thing I knew I was designing 15 outfits,” says Robinson.
 “So I thought we may as well shoot it to make it into a proper thing, and then AGR just blew up after that.”

 AGR’s upwards trajectory leaves you in no doubt that Robinson is an innovator, pushing the boundaries of knitwear with her vibrant and fun-loving collections.
 The brand presents pieces including printed denim, silk sets, nylon tracksuits, crocheted and hand-knit pieces, as well as intricate lycra knits.
 Robinson grew up in Croydon, South London, in a creative household with her mother — a designer in her own right — who let Robinson hone her skills on the sewing machines at home.
 After studying at Chelsea College of Art, it was an internship with London-based designer James Long which set her on the path to becoming the designer she is today.

 “I decided quite early on to become a freelance knitwear designer, but that was kinda down to James Long because he gave me the opportunity to put some crazy show pieces on the catwalk,” she says.
 “After that, I got this name for being the go-to freelance knitwear designer in London.”